backstage/backstage/plugins/kubernetes-backend/api-report.md

   logger: Logger_2;
 }

-// Warning: (ae-missing-release-tag) "ServiceLocatorMethod" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ServiceAccountClusterDetails" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ServiceAccountClusterDetails extends ClusterDetails {}

+// Warning: (ae-missing-release-tag) "ServiceLocatorMethod" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ServiceLocatorMethod = 'multiTenant' | 'http';